Peking Union Medical College: History

-The Peking Union Medical College Hospital was founded in 1906.
+The Union Medical College was founded in 1906, bringing together six smaller missionary colleges.
 The American Board of Commissioners for Foreign Missions, the Board of Foreign Missions of the Presbyterian Church in the U.S.A., the London Missionary Society, and later, the Board of Foreign Missions of the Methodist Episcopal Church, the Society for the Propagation of the Gospel, and the Medical Missionary Association of London, together with the then-Chinese government cooperated in the foundation and development of the Medical College and maintained it until 1915.

 The Rockefeller Foundation was established in 1913 and in 1913-1914 the newly formed Foundation created a Commission, including Dr. Franklin C. McLean, to examine medical education in China.
 Dr Wu Lien-teh strongly supported the establishment of a new medical college in Peking and made a number of recommendations, all of which were adopted.
 One of its recommendations was that the Foundation - through a subsidiary organization - should assume financial responsibility for the college.
-On July 1, 1915 the recently established China Medical Board assumed full support of the Union Medical College, having previously acquired the property.
+On July 1, 1915, the recently established China Medical Board assumed full support of the Union Medical College, having previously acquired the property.
 The commission's members had included both William Welch, the first Dean of the Johns Hopkins Medical School, and Simon Flexner.
 The China Medical Board modeled the school after Johns Hopkins University School of Medicine following the recommendations of the Flexner Report, which set the foundation of modern Medical Education in the United States and Canada.

-The PUMC was reorganized in 1917 and celebrated its 90th anniversary with a ceremony attended by the President of Johns Hopkins University, the Chair of the China Medical Board and representatives of the Rockefeller family and Rockefeller Brothers Fund.
-John Black Grant, M.D., M.P.H. was a founding faculty member of PUMC and served from 1921 to 1938 as Professor and Chair of its Department of Public Health.
+The PUMC was reorganized in 1917 and celebrated its 90th anniversary with a ceremony attended by the president of Johns Hopkins University, the chair of the China Medical Board and representatives of the Rockefeller family and Rockefeller Brothers Fund.
+John Black Grant, M.D., M.P.H. was a founding faculty member of PUMC and served from 1921 to 1938 as professor and chair of its Department of Public Health.
 Dr. Grant is the father of James P. Grant, the third executive director of UNICEF.

-In January 1951, the new government nationalized PUMC, and the institution was accused of being an agent of American cultural imperialism.
-The Ministry of Health changed its name to China Union Medical College but did not radically alter the curriculum except to switch the language of instruction from English to Chinese.
-In 1952 the People's Liberation Army took charge of operations and remained in charge until 1956.
-The curriculum was militarized and shortened to one year in order to train army medical officers, and Soviet models were introduced.
-The basic orientation to Western medicine was maintained and the staff continued to do research and advanced surgeries.

-In 1956, autonomy was restored, but the college continued to be criticized for its elitism, cosmopolitanism, and failure to "serve the people" during periodic campaigns.
-During the Cultural Revolution, the Peking Union Medical College was closed, and the hospital was renamed the Beijing Anti-Imperialism Hospital (北京反帝醫院).
-In 1979, it reopened as the "Capital University of Medical Sciences" then returned to Peking Union Medical College (协和医科大学) in 1985.